4 Best Types of Cinnamon – A Complete Guide

-Ground cinnamon spice in convenient to use as you use it in the similar way what you would any other powdered spices.
+Ground cinnamon spice is convenient to use as you use it in a similar way what you would any other powdered spices.

 But did you know that the whole cinnamon stick has a much varied and versatile use compared to the ground version.

 Tips on the uses of cinnamon in cooking has been explained in detail in the linked post.

 Some refer Ceylon as the true cinnamon while Cassia is known as the fake cinnamon, this does not hold true.
 Both are good cinnamon as long as they are been sustainably grown, sourced and packaged.

 You are unlikely to buy a ‘wrong’ type of cinnamon.

 The uses of both kinds are similar as they have the same flavour undertones.

 So go on and bring this festive flavour into your homes and in your dishes.